 Can You Really Use One HDMI Port for Two Monitors?

 This is the first and most important question to address.
 In nearly all cases, you cannot run two different, extended displays from a single HDMI port on your computer.
 A standard HDMI port is designed to send out a single video stream to a single display.
+For complete hdmi cables library on this site.

 Many people assume they can buy a simple HDMI splitter, but this leads to disappointment.
 An HDMI splitter takes one signal and duplicates it, sending the exact same image to both monitors.
 If you want to mirror your display, a splitter works perfectly.
 But for a true, extended desktop where you can drag windows from one screen to another, a splitter is not the tool for the job.